-If you are a low frequency enthusiast as I am and you have some room, you could elect this classic and reliable design.
-The longer you can get, narrower you'll get the main lobe towards your listening target.
-It is also a great way to stay in shape!
-Personally, I do maintain them at least twice a year clearing branches and small trees that keep falling regularly over the wires.
-Every time, I need to walk a couple of Kilometres!
+If you are a low frequency enthusiast as I am and you have enough room, you could elect this classic and reliable design.
+If it is terminated; the longer you can get, narrower the main beam towards your listening target will be.
+Besides its benefits, it is also a great way to stay in shape!
+Personally, I do maintain them at least a dozen times a year, clearing branches and small trees that keep falling regularly over the wires.

-Testing at feed point my first ever Beverage with my trusty DX-
+Testing at feed point my first ever Beverage with my former DX-

-Here in Eastern Canada, with any type of weather conditions, I had to choose a strong material for the wires.
-Thanks to many resources over the Internet, I found that the obvious choice would be electric fence wire.
-First, it is very solid and durable even under ice or physical ill treatment conditions.
+Here in Eastern Canada, due to regular harsh weather, especially during our Winter, a strong wire was mandatory.
+Thanks to various resources on the Internet, I found that the obvious choice for me would be electric fence wire.
+First because it is very solid and durable, even under ice or physical ill treatment conditions.
 Second, it is easily available and cheap.
 I paid around $35 CDN for a near 1200 foot roll.
-I've been using successfully for more than four years this type of wire in forest.
-I still find fallen trees and branches over it and except for a few broken isolators, everything stands in place.
-Both European and Russian Beverages even have a snowmobile trail beneath.
-Over that span, the wire goes trough little holes at the top of each cedar poles securing it from any accidental fall.
+I have been using this type of wire quite successfully so far the last ten years or so.
+However, it does break occasionally because of bigger trees falling over it.
+For repairs, I use stainless steel bolts with nuts and washers (¼ inch diameter) to joint the two wires.
+Then I cover the joint with Vaseline in order to avoid premature oxidation.
+Both European Beverages have a snowmobile trail passing beneath.
+Over that span, the wire goes trough short plastic tubes, each literally inserted at the top of each cedar pole.
+Besides isolating the wire form touching the wooden pole, it is well secured from any accidental fall.

-I run my wires around 8ft (2,5m) over the ground.
-This way, I'm making sure that deer's and kids won't damage them neither hurt themselves.
+I run my wires at nearly 8ft (2,5m) high making sure that deers and humans won't damage them, neither hurt themselves.
 I'm using for the most part of the run, trees as natural supports.
-The soil around here is mixed with sand and can be very wet.
+The soil around here is mixed with sand and can be very wet at times.
 In the St-

 My typical termination post made of treated wood.
-I'm using 470 ohms, 2W non-
+As for the termination resistor, I use a 470 ohms, 2W non-

 SEASONAL WINTER BEVERAGES (early Sept to mid-